Director of EMBL Heidelberg (Scientific Activities)

-Joint Head of Unit
+Head of Structural and Computational Biology Unit

 Peer Bork and Christoph Müller

-Joint Heads of the Structural and Computational Biology Unit
+Heads of Structural and Computational Biology Unit

-|Beck Group||Structure and function of large macromolecular assemblies|
+|Beck Group (Visiting)||Structure and function of large macromolecular assemblies|

-|Müller Group||Molecular mechanisms of transcriptional regulation and epigenetics|
+|Müller Group||Molecular mechanisms of transcriptional regulation in eukaryotes|

-|Computational Biology Research Groups|

 |Bork Group||Deciphering function and evolution of biological systems|

 |Gibson Team||Biological sequence analysis|